uadmin/uadmin/docs/document_system/coverage.rst

 In `Part 7`_, we will talk about register inlines that connects from a parent model to another model.

+In `Part 8`_, we will discuss about creating a separate library that contains a drop down list.

 .. _Part 1: https://uadmin.readthedocs.io/en/latest/document_system/tutorial/part1.html
 .. _Part 2: https://uadmin.readthedocs.io/en/latest/document_system/tutorial/part2.html
 .. _Part 3: https://uadmin.readthedocs.io/en/latest/document_system/tutorial/part3.html